 Both TAM and focus are super important aspects of the business and require some proof of evidence.
 How do you address a large TAM while remaining focused on your early customers in the beginning stages of your startup?

 We talked to Armando Mann, who previously worked at Google, Dropbox, RelateIQ and Salesforce to get his views on the topic.
 Armando has built sales and customer success teams from the ground up (even at his own edtech startup back in 1999) and has advised countless startups.
-He enlightened a group of Reach Capital entrepreneurs at our last Founders’ Day on this very topic, so we thought we would share a summary of his talk for the wider edtech ecosystem.
+He enlightened a group of Reach Capital entrepreneurs several years ago on this very topic, so we thought we would share a summary of his talk for the wider edtech ecosystem.

-Esteban: Hi Armando, thanks a ton for making time for BlendED and for coming to our Founders’ Day a few months ago.
+Esteban: Hi Armando, thanks a ton for making time and for coming to our Founders’ Day a few months ago.
 What is your general framework to think about TAM vs focus?

 Armando: As an early stage edtech entrepreneur, you have (1) a big vision on how you will change education, (2) your product, which in many cases can have a pretty broad use case/customer type application and your (3) go-to-market strategy which is where the rubber meets the road and where you need to get super focused.

 It’s up to the entrepreneur to define their market in a way that works for them.
 Ultimately you want to become the default solution for the problem you are trying to solve.
 But, you need to go after it in a cost-effective way so that the expansion plan is realistic.
 To do that I talk about expanding across three vertices.

 You should define your vertices based on your particular business.
 In my past experience (in SaaS) one framework that worked for me was the one pictured below.
 On one end you have the different Customer Segments or company sizes you can go after.
 On the other vertex, you have the industries or verticals you are going after.
 And on the third one the product use cases.